 First off, we understand ADA Compliance can be confusing because there is no official certificate or stamp of approval that a website can obtain.
 Rather, ADA Compliance is about due diligence.
-A website needs to be built according to guidelines and then continually maintained as updates are made to the site and guidelines change.
-Pixelvine offers an ADA Compliance Maintenance Plan.
-To find out more about it, please Contact Us.
+A website needs to be built according to guidelines and then continually maintained as updates are made to the website and guidelines change.

 What is ADA Compliance, Section 508 Compliance and WCAG 2.0 Compliance?

 The Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Standards for Accessible Design in 2010.
 These standards state that all electronic and information technology must be accessible to people with disabilities.

 The ADA differs from Section 508 regulations, an amendment to the United States Workforce Rehabilitation Act of 1973, mandates all information technology including computer hardware, software and documentation be accessible to people with disabilities.

 The World Wide Web Consortium (W3C) administers the Web Content Accessibility Guidelines (WCAG) and serves as the arbiter of the Internet.
 WCAG 2.0 comes in three levels A, AA, AAA.
 WCAG AAA compliance relates 100% to Section 508 which greatly impacts design, performance and looks.
 The DOJ has admitted that AAA compliance is not practical which is why levels A and AA are the acceptable standards.